DawsyB/Bots.POC/HumanHandOff/README.md

 # Human Handoff Bot
 A sample for live human handoff/transfer of conversation from user using Microsoft Bot Framework.

-I have written a blog post explaining the solution - https://ankitbko.github.io/2017/03/human-handover-bot/
+The orginial blog post explaining the solution - https://ankitbko.github.io/2017/03/human-handover-bot/

 ### Running Solution